There are a lot of different ways to advertise your brand and product.

 Despite the array of choices at hand, all types of advertising share two mutual goals: to influence consumers and convert them either into customers or leads.
-When creating an impactful ad campaign, advertisers have a method to their madness that starts with research and strategy.
+When creating an impactful advertising campaign, no matter the platform, advertisers have a method to their madness that starts with research and strategy.

 Types of advertising

 The type of advertising that you and your company choose to engage in should align with your ideal customer profile and work to engage with them often.
 On top of this, the method you choose should be cost-effective and make sense with the product or service you're advertising.